vuepress-theme-hope/vuepress-theme-hope/docs/theme/src/guide/layout/sidebar.md

 - `dir.text`: Directory title, default to `README.md` title
 - `dir.icon`: Directory icon, default to `README.md` icon
 - `dir.collapsible`: Whether the directory is collapsible, default to `true`
+- `dir.expanded`: Whether the directory is default expanded, default to `false`
 - `dir.link`: Whether the directory is clickable, default to `false`
 - `dir.index`: Whether index current dir, default to `true`
 - `dir.order`: Dir order in sidebar, default to `0`